-In a 1988 publication, repeated in 1991, Aber presented a measured section attributed to a "gravel pit south of Wathena" and referred to Einsohn's work.
+In a 1988 publication (Aber, 1998a), repeated in 1991, Aber presented a measured section attributed to a "gravel pit south of Wathena" and referred to Einsohn's work.
 He called attention to the presence of the Wathena local fauna at the base of the diagrammed exposure.
-In support of scientific integrity attention must be directed to the fact that this diagram appears to be erroneous.
+In support of scientific integrity, attention must be directed to the fact that this diagram appears to be erroneous.

-The diagram shows the l40-ft-high face of the southern excavation.
+The diagram shows the l40-ft (43-m)-high face of the southern excavation.
 This is not the location of the Wathena Local Fauna.
-The faunal assemblage was present at the smaller, Sudi site, which is situated entirely separate from and about 300 ft north of the large face.
-As pointed out in her thesis, there was no similarity in the stratigraphy of the two pits and cross correlation was impossible.
-She specifically stated that "no vertebrate remains were found in any of these new exposures [the large, high face south of the Sudi site].
-The Wathena South No. 1 pit is the only Pleistocene exposure in northeastern Kansas in which vertebrate remains have been reported" (Einsohn thesis, p.
+The faunal assemblage was present at the smaller Sudi site, which is situated entirely separate from and about 300 ft (92 m) north of the large face.
+As pointed out in Einsohn's thesis (1971), there was no similarity in the stratigraphy of the two pits and cross correlation was impossible.
+Einsohn specifically stated that "no vertebrate remains were found in any of these new exposures (the large, high face south of the Sudi site).
+The Wathena South No. 1 pit is the only Pleistocene exposure in northeastern Kansas in which vertebrate remains have been reported" (Einsohn, 1971, p.
 34).